frankheat/offsecnotes/content/web/vulnerabilities/authentication.md

 Check if accounts lock after multiple failed attempts (e.g., 3 or 5 attempts).
 Understand the lockout mechanism:

 - **Testing Responses**: Attempt logins with an incorrect password on a locked account, then with the correct password.
 If responses differ, the lock might be bypassable.
+- **IP-Based Lockout**:
-- **IP-Based Lockout**: The failed attempts counter resets if the IP owner logs in successfully.
+    - Try to see if the failed attempts counter resets if the IP owner logs in successfully.
 (Make sure that concurrent requests is set to 1)
-Try bypassing with an `X-Forwarded-For` header.
+    - Try bypassing by adding the `X-Forwarded-For` header.

 ---